aws-samples/sample-inventory-monitor-fim/README.md

 ### Prerequisites

 **AWS Services (Must be enabled before deployment):**
-- ✅ **AWS Security Hub CSPM ** - Must be enabled in the target Region.
+- ✅ **AWS Security Hub CSPM** - Must be enabled in the target Region.
 Open the Security Hub CSPM console and enable it if it isn’t already enabled.

 **Local Requirements:**
 - AWS CLI configured with appropriate credentials and valid region
 - Python 3.9+ and pip installed
 - S3 bucket for Lambda deployment packages
-- IAM permissions to create CloudFormation stacks, Lambda functions, IAM roles, S3 buckets, and SSM resources
+- The IAM principal running the deployment must be allowed to create CloudFormation stacks, Lambda functions, IAM roles, S3 buckets, and SSM resources.

-**Important Notes:**
-- Ensure your AWS CLI region is valid (not a profile name)
-- Check with: `aws configure get region`
-- S3 bucket names must be globally unique and lowercase

 **What Gets Deployed Automatically:**
 - ✅ **S3 bucket** - Stores file metadata collected from EC2 instances (with versioning to track changes over time)